MoloBTC-Org/bsrf/.github/governance/CODE_OF_CONDUCT.md

 ## Our Pledge

-play hard and play fair: truth & factual accuracy respected above all, candour preferred.
+we play hard but we play fair: truth & factual accuracy respected above all, candour preferred. iron sharpens iron, clarity over clout. -JJ
 ---

 ## Our Standards